 How are the biggest losers doing?

 Readers, I asked you to create a portfolio of stocks that you thought would be hopeless.
-You put together 23 big, bad and ugly businesses which we compiled two weeks ago.
+You put together 23 big, bad and ugly businesses.
 Of course, as mentioned before, one man’s junk can be another man’s treasure.
 That said, the stocks you selected have had (as a group) a dismal track record over the past 10 years.
 It was such an ugly portfolio, that if you had invested $3 million in this portfolio of stocks ten years ago, it would be worth roughly $495,000 today, with all dividends included.